sachin-s-joshi/crawlight/Readme.md

  - Consolidate single report easy-to-read HTML report for all pages -> **In Analysis**
  - Setting up CI server - **TBD**
  - Jenkins pipeline integration - **TBD**
- - Setting up custom script for getting metrics on pages like Login/checkout as these are crwalable links -> **In Progress**
+ - Setting up custom script for getting metrics on pages like Login/checkout as these are not crawlable links -> **In Progress**

 Please feel free to reach out to me in case of any queries - sachin.joshi@bhnetwork.com